FP vs. CP electric RC helicopters

 This leads us on to the big difference between FP and CP rc helicopters; one type (CP) can change rotor blade pitch, while the other type (FP) cannot.

-Whether the helicopter is fixed pitch, like the Walkera Dragonfly 4 for example, or collective pitch, such as the Blade 400, is an important factor to consider when choosing an electric rc helicopter and the choice largely depends on what sort of flying you want to do, as well as your budget.
+Whether the helicopter is fixed pitch or collective pitch is an important factor to consider when choosing an electric rc helicopter, and the choice largely depends on what sort of flying you want to do - as well as your budget.

 FP is self-explanatory in that the blade pitch is, well, fixed.
-The main blades do not pivot about their longitudinal axis to change pitch angle, (i.e. change the amounts of lift) and so the altitude (climb/descent) of the helicopter must be controlled by the motor speed - as previously mentioned, increasing the speed turns the blades faster and so more lift is generated, and slowing the motor results in less lift generation.
+The main blades do not pivot about their longitudinal axis to change pitch angle, (i.e. change the amounts of lift) and so the altitude (climb/descent) of the helicopter must be controlled by the motor speed.
+As previously mentioned, increasing the speed turns the blades faster and so more lift is generated.
+Conversely, slowing the motor results in less lift generation.

 Generally speaking, FP helicopters are not particularly responsive in the air and can be a bit of a handful to control well, at least until the pilot gets used to the feel of it.
 They are, however, cheaper to buy, slightly easier to master and have less components and complexity to worry about.